-The setup wizard will recognize the existing installation and will allow you to add or remove LISTSERV Maestro components.
+The Setup wizard will recognize the existing installation and will allow you to add or remove LISTSERV Maestro components.

-To completely uninstall LISTSERV Maestro from the server, do not execute the setup wizard as described above, but instead simply delete the LISTSERV Maestro installation folder.
-Also, if you have configured the daemon startup script for LISTSERV Maestro, you will have to delete this script too, otherwise you will get error messages during system startup.
+To completely uninstall LISTSERV Maestro from the server, do not execute the Setup wizard as described above, but instead simply delete the LISTSERV Maestro installation folder.

+Also, if you have configured the daemon startup script for LISTSERV Maestro (see Appendix C for details), you will have to delete this script too, otherwise you will get error messages during system startup.

-4 Running LISTSERV Maestro
+Section 4 Running LISTSERV Maestro